alpaylan/peer-assisted-parking/README.md

 City grid is given as a command line argument such that:

-'''python main.py 4 3''' generates a city with 3x3 with buildings of size 4x4.
+'''python main.py 4 3''' generates a city of 3x3 with buildings of size 4x4.

 '''a''' command adds 1 car.